 Regulation: (EC) 853/2004, Annex III, Section IV, Chapter II, Paragraph 4 (a)-(c).

 8.5.2 Minimum post-mortem requirements

-Post-mortem inspection must consist of a visual examination of the carcase, its cavities and accompanying offal.
-In most cases, offal will not be available and in these circumstances, if a declaration from a trained person is not attached to the carcase or it is not identified to a declaration, it must be disposed of as ABP.
+Post-mortem inspection must consist of a visual examination of the carcase, its cavities and any accompanying offal.
+In most cases, offal will not be presented.